Tom Corcoran (politician): Early political career

+Senate campaign

 In the 1984 United States Senate election, Corcoran opted to challenge incumbent Senator Charles Percy in the Republican primary as a conservative alternative to Percy's record as a moderate Republican.
 Percy defeated Corcoran in the primary election before losing to Democratic candidate Paul Simon in the general election.
 Corcoran was succeeded in Congress by State Senator John Grotberg.

 In 1985, Cocoran announced his intention to run for the United States Senate against Democratic incumbent Alan J. Dixon in the 1986 Senate election.
 However, after losing several political allies to Inland Steel Company executive George Ranney he dropped out of the primary election.
 State Representative Judy Koehler defeated Ranney in the Republican primary.

+After politics

 He was appointed to the Board of Directors of United States Synthetic Fuels Corporation in 1984 by President Ronald Reagan.
-His term was supposed to run through 1990, but the Corporation was abolished in 1985.
+His term was supposed to run through 1990, but the corporation was abolished in 1985.

+Family

 Evan Corcoran, known for being an attorney of Donald Trump, is Tom Corcoran's son.